- Precise dosing of low, specified fluid volumes

 - Optimal rinsability thanks to product design that virtually eliminates dead volume

 In laboratory equipment, not only the media supply but also precise dosing is extremely important to avoid false test results.
 This is why it is important that small volumes of fluids are measured very precisely and the risk of cross-contamination is eliminated.
-In order to reliably satisfy these requirements, Bürkert applies its expertise and makes use of suitable components to offer solutions for precision dosing with ultra-short reaction times.
 The components are produced with chemically resistant material and can be individually combined for any application.
 Because the media can flow both through valves and through the syringe pump, all components are designed for optimum rinsing.

 Syringe pumps make the exact dosing of small, specific fluid volumes possible.
 With the motion of a piston inside of the pump cylinder, medium is taken in through suction and dispensed back again.
 This principle works discontinuously.
 The pump takes a certain amount of liquid in through suction and dispenses it through the same channel to a needle again.